Abhi001vj/Assignment-Title-Data-Engineering-Case-Study/README.md

   .option("path", "/path/to/data/lake") \
   .start()
 ```
+**Cleaning**
+Cleaning our data involves apply constraints to make it easier for our models to extract signal from the data.

+- use domain expertise and EDA
+- apply constraints via filters
+- ensure data type consistency
+- removing data points with certain or null column values

+**Transformations**
+Transforming the data involves feature encoding and engineering.
+1. Scaling
+- required for models where the scale of the input affects the processes
+- learn constructs from train split and apply to other splits (local)
+- don't  scale features features like categorical features
+- standardization: rescale values to mean 0, std 1
+2. Encoding
+allows for representing data efficiently (maintains signal) and effectively (learns patterns, ex. one-hot vs embeddings)
+- label: unique index for categorical value
+- one-hot: representation as binary vector
+- embeddings: dense representations capable of representing context
+3. Extraction
+- signal extraction from existing features
+- combine existing features
+- transfer learning: using a pretrained model as a feature extractor and finetuning on it's results
+- autoencoders: learn to encode inputs for compressed knowledge representation
+- principle component analysis (PCA): linear dimensionality reduction to project data in a lower dimensional space.

+standardization: rescale values to mean 0, std 1
 #### Feature Extraction
 User Engagement Features: Extract metrics such as click-through rate (CTR), time spent on the ad, and interaction depth.
 Ad Performance Features: Calculate ad impressions, clicks, conversion rates, and cost per acquisition (CPA).